-- Replication is enabled by default so that each shard has a slave shard.
-If you do not require slave shards, for example in a caching database, disable replication.
+Replication - By default, each shard has a slave shard.
+If you do not require slave shards, disable replication.

-- In Data Persistence, select when the data is saved to persistent storage :
+Data Persistence - Select when and how the data is saved to persistent storage :

 - None - Data is not persisted to disk at all.